kbastani/event-sourcing-microservices-example/README.md

 minikube
 ```

 It doesn't matter which cluster you decide to use–whether it is running locally–or if you have a remote cluster setup that is managed by a cloud provider.
-With Docker Stacks, you'll be able to deploy this example on any Kubernetes cluster you have configured as a target in kubectl config.
+With Docker Stacks, you'll be able to deploy this example on any Kubernetes cluster you have configured as a target in `kubectl config`.

 #### Ready to Deploy